kildor22/mm-github-pages-starter/collections/_stories/Kami..md

 </p>

 <p>
-They ironically call him Kami -- a nickname that mocks a man who is presumed to think himself higher than the rest of society.
+They ironically call him Kami -- a nickname that mocks a man who presumably thinks himself higher than the rest of society.
 He must be suicidal, the passers-by guffaw and walk away.
 Little do they know that he has only twenty-four hours left to live, and he chose to expend the remnants of his time watching the world.
 </p>

 <p>